PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 syntax validation.
 The exporter shrank by another 24 lines.
 No model conversion or inference was run.

+Channel-last layout recognition and model-specific direct-module eligibility now live in the Torch-free capability owner.
+Conv2D, depthwise Conv2D, and Conv3D retain their channel-first layout, rank, output-arity, and positive-channel guards.
+Both moved function ASTs match checkpoint `343a3f8` exactly; the direct positive/NHWC-rejection contract and focused ownership gate pass, together with Ruff and syntax validation.
+The exporter shrank by another 27 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-